wzulfikar/lifelog/programming/my_personal_laravel_setup.md

 - Use dropzonejs within form
 - Use [jenssegers/laravel-rollbar](https://github.com/jenssegers/laravel-rollbar) for error monitoring using [rollbar](https://rollbar.com)
 - Setup registration for *environtment-specific* service providers
+- Only report to rollbar in production environment.
+Because for rollbar free account, it limit the usage to 5000 reports per month.